superfly/docs/blueprints/private-applications-flycast.html.md

 ### Running Llama 3

 Now that we’ve set up Ollama and demonstrated the platform turning it off and on for you, let’s run Llama 3.
-Exit out of that shell machine with control-D so we can make a new one with the Ollama client installed.
+Exit out of that shell Machine with control-D so we can make a new one with the Ollama client installed.

 Create an Ollama shell using `fly machine run`: